India-UK FTA negotiations to realise full potential

 In India, both central and states government have important roles to play in enacting strategic policy reforms.
 Land is a state subject and labour is a shared topic.
 Investors look for a close cooperation and alignment of Centre vs States towards key policies implementation, which gives them a confidence in investing in India.

 International manufacturers are also increasingly making location decisions based on quality rather than cost.
 Thus, supply chain trade is becoming more knowledge-intensive, with increasing value in IP, R&D, and brands.
-With future investments likely to be tech-rich and, indeed, digitally driven, India can gain a competitive advantage through innovator-friendly intellectual property policy and enforcement regime IP regime.
+With future investments likely to be tech-rich and, indeed, digitally driven, India can gain a competitive advantage through innovator-friendly intellectual property policy and enforcement regime.

 In a recent UKIBC Report ‘Road to a UK-India Free Trade Agreement: Enhancing the Partnership and achieving Self-Reliance’, one of five recommendations that we at the UKIBC make is that India should increase its efforts to expand trade and investment collaboration in Asia so that it can benefit from increasingly friction-free trade across the region, particularly with ASEAN, which is a region increasingly rich in consumers and manufacturers.
 By giving global manufacturers improved access to the whole of Asia, India will become an even stronger magnet for investors.